raheemadamboev/portfolio/README.md

  </a>
 </p>

-A beautifully simple to-do list app.
-ToDo is a simple tasks list app that emphasizes simplicity and ease of use.
-The app supports multi-language (English, Russian, Uzbek).
+A beautifully simple ToDo application that emphasises simplicity and ease of use.
+Whether you want a shopping list, grocery list or you just have lots of things to remember ToDo is built for you.
+ToDo is fully offline as it does not require internet connection.
+Also, ToDo is very fast and very light!
+The size of APK is lighter than 2 MB.
+It also supports Dark Mode and multiple languages (English, Russian, Uzbek).

-MVVM, Firebase, R8, Hilt Dependency Injection, Jetpack Navigation Component, Kotlin Coroutines, Room, Jetpack DataStore Preferences, ViewBinding, Flow, StateFlow, Channel, Process Death Handling, Material Design, Git...
+Jetpack Compose, Compose Destinations, MVVM, Firebase, R8, Hilt Dependency Injection, Kotlin Coroutines, Room, Jetpack DataStore Preferences, Flow, StateFlow, Channel, Process Death Handling, Material Design, Git...

 ## 7. Note Taker